Backpacking Tips – How To Pack A Backpack

 Any other things that you just use during the nighttime can go down low aside from a headlamp or torch.

 Heavier items should be kept in the center of your pack.
-This aim to create a soft center of gravity.
+This aims to create a soft center of gravity.
 Bulky pieces too low can make your pack sag down.
-Too high position can cause the pack to feel unsteady.
+Too high a position can cause the pack to feel unsteady.

 In fact, your heaviest items should be put on top of your sleeping bag and close to your backbone.
 Usually, this stuff will probably be your food stash, water supply, and cook kit as well as the stove.
 If carrying liquid fuel, ensure that your fuel bottle top is on firmly.
 Pack the bottle vertically and place it on your food in case of a spill.

 Tape up softer, lower-weight parts around the larger pieces in order to avoid them from shifting.
 Your tent body, rainfly, and a rain jacket can support uphold the core and fill the empty room.

 If you fancy efficiency, add the tank at home.
 You will have a loaded pack ready to go when you reach the trailhead.